md-Salah/difox-product-scraping/README.md

-# wave-distribution-product-scraping
+# difox-product-scraping
-This bot is developed to scrape product information from https://www.wave-distribution.de
+This script will ensure our inventory updated according to https://www.difox.com/en